devlaming/mgreml/README.md

 Estimates converged after 37 BFGS iterations
 ```

+In case you have estimated a model, either according to some structural model e.g. using `--genetic-model`, or just the saturated model we started with, you can make `mgreml` report the factor coefficients (i.e. the effect of each factor on each trait) by using the `--all-coefficients` option.
+Using this option not only reports the estimated factor coefficients, but also the sampling covariance matrix of those estimates.
+This sampling covariance matrix may grow very large for large *T*.

 ## Updating `mgreml`

 You can update to the newest version of `mgreml` using `git`.
 First, navigate to your `mgreml` directory (e.g. `cd mgreml`), then run